dan-v/awslambdaproxy/README.md

-<b>awslambdaproxy</b> is an [AWS Lambda](https://aws.amazon.com/lambda/) powered HTTP(s) web proxy.
+<b>awslambdaproxy</b> is an [AWS Lambda](https://aws.amazon.com/lambda/) powered HTTP(s)/SOCKS web proxy.
 It provides a constantly rotating IP address for your web traffic from all regions where AWS Lambda is available.
 The goal is to obfuscate your web traffic and make it harder to track you as a user.

 ![](/images/overview.gif?raw=true)

 ## Features
-* HTTP & HTTPS support.
+* HTTP(s) and SOCKS5 proxy support.
 * No special software required.
-Just configure your system to use an HTTP proxy.
+Just configure your system to use an HTTP or SOCKS proxy.
 * Each AWS Lambda region provides 1 outgoing IP address that gets rotated roughly every 4 hours.
 That means if you use 10 AWS regions, you'll get 60 unique IPs per day.
 * Configurable IP rotation frequency between multiple regions.
 By default IP will rotate to new region every 3 minutes.
 * Personal proxy server not shared with anyone else.